darrenldl/docfd/README.md

 ## Installation

-Statically linked binaries are available via
+Statically linked binaries for Linux and macOS are available via [GitHub releases](https://github.com/darrenldl/docfd/releases).
-[GitHub releases](https://github.com/darrenldl/docfd/releases).

-Docfd is also packaged on:
+Docfd is also packaged on the following platforms for Linux:

 - [opam](https://ocaml.org/p/docfd/latest)
 - [AUR](https://aur.archlinux.org/packages/docfd-bin) (as `docfd-bin`) by [kseistrup](https://github.com/kseistrup)
 - Nix (as `docfd`) by [chewblacka](https://github.com/chewblacka)

+The only way to use Docfd on Windows right now is via WSL.

 **Notes for packagers**: Outside of the OCaml toolchain for building (if you are packaging from source), Docfd also requires the following